paulfitz/cosmicos/README.md

 Building the message
 --------------------

-I recommend you use docker to build the message (if you don't want to, you can see all the steps needed in `docker/Dockerfile`).
+I recommend you use docker to build the message.
 Install docker (see https://docs.docker.com/install/), then do:

 ```